 Om nom nom nom!

-One of my favourite Sesame Street characters is Cookie Monster, especially the unrivalled hunger for his namesake.
+Cookie Monster is one of my favourite Sesame Street characters, especially the unrivalled hunger for his namesake.
 I was reminded of this by a two day old Washington Post article titled “Goodbye, Chrome: Google’s web browser has become spy software“.
 This article goes into some depth about how we are individually being tracked online, the impact of this and how often there is scant knowledge of why this is happening and what the outcome is for us and the purveyors of Internet sites and services.

 Need to know